-We support essential philosophy resources with hosting and technical support, data collection, payment management, and other services.
+We support essential philosophy resources with hosting and technical support, payment management, and other services.
 For example, we host the International Directory of Philosophy and the TeachPhilosophy 101 web site.
 Together with the Center for Digital Philosophy we maintain PhilPapers, the most extensive index of philosophy publications now available.
 We provide financial services in support of the Stanford Encyclopedia of Philosophy.
 Our work helps ensure continuing expansion and long-term availability of these projects.

 Open Access Hosting